neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 docker build -t deepsparse-sagemaker-example .
 ```

-### Create an ECR Repository
+### Creating an ECR Repository
-The following code snippet can be used in python to create an ECR repository.
+The following code snippet can be used in Python to create an ECR repository.
 The `region_name` can be swapped to a preferred region.
 The repository will be named
 `deepsparse-sagemaker`.
 If the repository is already created, this step may be skipped.